 - Permanent settlement permit for qualified professionals from around the world: Foreign qualified professionals are able to receive a permanent settlement permit after four years (previously: five years).

 Trainees and students:

 - Coming to Germany to seek a training place: It is already possible for potential students to come to Germany to seek a place in higher education.
-According to the new rules, in future those interested in receiving vocational training will also be able to come to Germany to find a training place.
+According to the new rules, those interested in receiving vocational training are also able to come to Germany to find a training place.
 The precondition for this is German language skills at B2 level, a school leaving certificate from a German school abroad or a school leaving certificate which entitles a person to receive higher education, a maximum age of 25 years and the ability to support oneself financially.